jortizve/jortizve.github.io/content/authors/admin/_index.md

 ## About Me

-James Ortiz is a Colombian computer scientist and researcher at the Faculty of Computer Science of the University of Namur (UNamur) and a member of the Research Center on Information Systems Engineering.
-His work focuses on formal verification, timed automata, model-based testing, and temporal/dynamic logics for real-time systems.
-He develops novel mutation testing approaches for timed models, logical frameworks for reasoning about dynamic games, and efficient verification tools such as MUPPAAL.
+I am an associate professor at Laboratoire d'Algorithmique, Complexité, Logique (LACL) in Université Paris-Est Créteil (U-PEC).
+I work in the Systems Specification and Verification team.
+My work focuses on formal methods, timed automata, model-based testing, temporal/timed logics, model checking, cyberPhysical an cybersecurity systems.
+I develop novel mutation testing approaches for timed models, logical frameworks for reasoning about dynamic games, and efficient verification tools such as MUPPAAL.